What a tax representative has to do

 The subscriber can claim the 20% tax by appointing someone who will still be in Japan even after they have left Japan as their tax representative so the representative can claim the 20% tax on their behalf.

 The subscriber receives a "Lump-Sum Withdrawal Payment Report" from Private School Mutual Aid stating the details of the Pension Lump-Sum Withdrawal Payment after the payment has been made by Private School Mutual Aid.
-Then the report has to be sent to the tax representative as the report has all the necessary information to claim the 20% tax which was deducted as income tax.
+Then the original copy of the report has to be sent to the tax representative as the report has all the necessary information to claim the 20% tax.

 Before the subscriber leaves Japan, make sure to talk about the means to transfer the 20% tax to the subscriber after the claim as the 20% tax will be deposited in the tax representative's bank account in Japan(It will NOT be deposited in the subscriber's bank account overseas or in Japan).